 Make a list of the driving distances between all of your wedding photography locations.
 Send me an email if you need help choosing locations at or near your venue!

-Here’s what I would recommend:
+If standard photos are a priority Here’s what I would recommend:

 Make sure to also account for speeches, candid photos, first dances, cake cutting, dance floor, and formal exit photographs.
 However, Im getting ahead of myself, we’ll talk about that more below!